WHEN DO I GET MY BIB NUMBER? DO YOU MAIL IT TO ME?

 WHERE AND WHEN IS THE EXPO?

-The location of the 2018 Expo will be in the De Anza Ballrooms at the Portola Hotel & Spa.
+The location of the 2019 Expo will be in the Monterey Conference Center adjacent to the Portola Hotel & Spa.
 The Expo will showcase merchandise, demonstrations and information from a variety of merchants and vendors on health-related issues.
 The Expo is also the location for packet pick-up.

 In addition to picking up your race packet, you will also pick up a free bus pass if your event requires busing to the start.
-Pasta Party and Post-Race Party tickets are for sale.
+Pasta Party tickets will be for sale.
 A variety of free race-related clinics will be offered on Saturday at a location to be determined.

 WHAT DO I NEED TO PICK UP MY RACE PACKET?